grzesikluk/projecteuler/README.md

 # projecteuler
-This is repository of my Project Euler https://projecteuler.net/ solutions
+This is repository of my Project Euler https://projecteuler.net/ solutions.